 Call the Law Offices of Anidjar & Levine at 1-800-747-3733 to learn more about your right to receive compensation for your injuries.
-Our legal team offers free case reviews where you can ask questions, receive advice and learn about all your legal options including how much it costs to hire a personal injury lawyer.
+Our West Palm Beach car accident lawyers offer free case reviews where you can ask questions, receive advice and learn about all your legal options, including how much it costs to hire a West Palm Beach personal injury lawyer.

 Florida law requires drivers to yield in many situations—at intersections, entrance and exit ramps, and in the presence of yield signs.
 Failure to yield is a minor traffic infraction, but it can lead to devastating accidents.

 If you are pursuing a personal injury lawsuit after a failure to yield accident, there is no requirement that a police officer cited the other driver for their violation.
 However, if they did receive a citation, it could be used as evidence in your case.

 It might be difficult to determine who was at fault in a failure to yield accident.
 Both drivers may have different stories, or they may both be partially at fault.
 In these situations, Florida law may still allow you to receive monetary compensation for your injuries.

 Our Failure to Yield Accident Attorneys Can Explain Comparative Fault Laws in Florida

 Some states do not permit a recovery for a driver who was a significant contributing factor to an accident.
 Florida follows a different rule, known as pure comparative fault.
 You might be able to receive compensation for your injuries even if you were mostly at fault for the accident, as long as the other party was partially at fault.